 Soft/creamy: Examples include Brie, Camembert

 Blue-veined: Examples include Roquefort, gorgonzola

 You can find all of these plus more at Antonelli’s Cheese in Hyde Park.
-As of this writing, they offer curbside pickup, and you are sure to find all of your tried-and-true favorites plus a few unique ones to give your cheese and charcuterie board a standout flavor.
+You are sure to find all of your tried-and-true favorites plus a few unique ones to give your cheese and charcuterie board a standout flavor.
 They make it easy, too, by breaking down their artisanal cheeses into categories, making it easier for you to make sure you have all the bases covered.